A Garden District Walking Tour in New Orleans

 Lunch & Shopping on Magazine Street

-Instead of lunch at the prestigious Commander’s Palace, head 3 blocks south to Magazine Street where you’ll find plenty of family-friendly eats.
+Instead of lunch at the prestigious Commander’s Palace, walk 3 blocks south to Magazine Street where you’ll find plenty of family-friendly eats.
 The Ruby Slipper is great for classic breakfast and brunch offerings and Joey K’s is a local favorite for creole food and po’boys.
 Further down Magazine Street, Basin Seafood and Spirits serves delicious southern-style seafood dishes, while Dat Dog offers kid-friendly eats with a huge outdoor patio!

 As you walk to and from lunch, be sure to take your time and peruse the many shops, clothing boutiques and antique stores that line Magazine Street.
 A few worth popping into include Zele, Queork, Funky Monkey, Lucy Rose & Lionheart Prints.
 And I personally couldn’t resist a sweet treat from Sucre – their macarons are to die for!